Vivekanand-R/AI-Product-Framework/README.md

       A. Machine Learning Foundations for Product Managers

-2. IBM Product Manager Professional (From IBM)
+2. IBM Product Manager Professional

       A. Generative AI for Product Manager